1st Ranger Battalion: Formation

 Major General Lucian Truscott, U.S. Army, in liaison with the British General Staff, submitted proposals to General George Marshall that "we undertake immediately an American unit along the lines of the British Commandos" in 1942.
 A subsequent cable from the U.S. Department of War authorized the activation of the 1st U.S. Army Ranger Battalion.

 After much deliberation, Company A, 1st Ranger Battalion was constituted on 27 May 1942.
 Captain William Orlando Darby, 31-year-old graduate of West Point with amphibious training, was chosen as its commanding officer.
 Within weeks he was promoted to major for his efforts in organizing the unit.
 Of the 1,500 men to volunteer for the original Ranger Battalion, only 600 were chosen.
-Eighty percent of these original Rangers came from the Red Bulls U.S. 34th Infantry Division.
+Eighty percent of these original Rangers came from the Red Bulls U.S. 34th Infantry Division Darby had most recently been part of.
 On 19 June 1942, Company A, 1st Ranger Battalion, was officially activated in Carrickfergus, Northern Ireland.

 A select team of four officers toured the existing commando training camps and selected the center at Achnacarry, Scotland for the Rangers.
 Here they underwent intense training.
 Coached by the battle-seasoned commando instructors (commanded by Lt.
 Col. Charles Vaughan), the Rangers learned the basics of commando warfare.
 Five hundred of the 600 volunteers (83.33%) that Darby brought with him to Achnacarry completed the commando training.
 Many could not endure the exercises; one Ranger was killed, while several others were wounded in realistic training executed under live fire.